Jinan-Dangor/Jinan-Dangor.github.io/game-development/tag-team/_posts/2024-05-27-tag-team-motivation.md

 You might think this is hyperbole, and it is, but not by a lot.
 <br><br>
-To give some background, I really like <a href="https://www.cinenerdle2.app/battle">Cine2Nerdle's Battle Mode</a>.
+To give some background, I really like [Cine2Nerdle's Battle Mode](https://www.cinenerdle2.app/battle).
-For those unaware, this is a competitive 1v1 game where you're given a movie, asked to name another movie that shares a cast member, director, etc, then play is passed to your opponent to do the same.
+It's a competitive 1v1 game where you're given a movie, asked to name another movie that shares a cast member, then play is passed to your opponent to do the same.
-When you successfully pick a film it reveals the 'links' (shared cast) between those films, and you can't use the same connection more than 3 times
+When you successfully pick a film it reveals the 'links' (shared cast) between those films, and you can't use the same link more than 3 times
-(each link puts a 'strike' next to that connection, three strikes and it can't be used any longer).
+(each use puts a 'strike' next to that link, three strikes and it can't be used any longer).
 <br><br>
-I really like this game, especially because my brain doesn't really organise information that way.
+I really like this game, especially because my brain doesn't really organise information this way.
 I've always had trouble recognising actors, and when I've recognised them I haven't known their names, and even if I'm told their name I might not be able to name a single film they're in even if I've seen a dozen of them.
 This game motivates me to form those links, which in turn gives me a stronger idea of the careers of various actors and directors.